View all travel guides

 • Baguio for cooler weather and parks

-Independence Day Weekend (June 12 to 14)
+Independence Day Weekend (June 12–14)

-Good options:
+Popular options:

-• Siargao for steady surfing conditions
+• Siargao for consistent surfing conditions

-Ninoy Aquino Day Weekend (August 21 to 23)
+Ninoy Aquino Day Weekend (August 21–23)

-Good options:
+Popular options:

-• Davao for a mix of city attractions and nature spots
+• Davao for city and nature experiences

 • La Union for surfing and cafés

-• Bacolod for food-focused trips
+• Bacolod for food-focused travel

-National Heroes Day Weekend (August 29 to 31)
+National Heroes Day Weekend (August 29–31)

-Good options:
+Popular options:

-• Cebu for flexible weekend itineraries
+• Cebu for flexible itineraries

 • Tagaytay for cooler weather near Manila